Skip to main content

 #

-EEOC Enforcement: The agency has identified AI discrimination as a strategic priority.
-More enforcement actions and guidance are expected.
+EEOC Enforcement: The agency has identified AI discrimination as a strategic enforcement priority.
+More actions and guidance are expected.

 State Expansion: More states will enact AI hiring laws following NYC, Illinois, and Colorado’s lead.
-A national compliance patchwork is emerging.

 Algorithmic Accountability: Pressure is building for mandatory bias audits, algorithmic impact assessments, and independent testing of AI hiring systems.